outsinre/outsinre.github.com/_posts/2014-07-12-emacs-configuration.md

 5. `C-w` kill a selected region. `M-w` copies the region into the kill ring.
 1. `M-d` kills the next word. `M-<DEL>` kills the previous word.
 1. `C-d` (the <delect> key) deletes the next character. `<DEL>` ( the <Backspace> key) deletes the the previous character.
+1. `M-a` and `M-e` moves the beginning and end of *sentence*.
+But Emacs assumes you begin your sentences with *two whitespaces* after a period.

+    There is long history of debate over the *sentence spacing*.
+Two whitespaces are mostly used in old days when typewriter was heavily used.
+While, in modern computer society, *proportional/vector fonts* are good at isolating sentences by one space with a period, especially on the WEB.

 ## Useful keys